 Bar Loïc is situated in a century-old building.
 Designed by the Maxwell brothers, it was first a bank, then a post office, only to become a storage depot for government documents.
 Before the arrival of Bar Loïc, there were no windows or doors and the electricity was unreliable.
-The decor has been created by the young designer Kyle Adams Goforth (who recently worked on the metamorphosis of the Hôtel St Paul).
+The decor has been created by the young designer Kyle Adams Goforth (who recently worked on the metamorphosis of the Hôtel St Paul), and the end result has landed Loïc a spot on our list of the most beautiful bars in Montreal.
 At Bar Loïc, you will find simplicity and elegance, carefully chosen neutrals with shades of wood, red, white and grey.
 We really like the delicate look of the original ceiling lights.
 “We can tell you that we had to saw 760 individual pieces of wood to make our ceiling.
 It took a month (laughs).
 We want a fun environment.
 We want our customers to enjoy themselves.
 We want lots of drinks, good service, a place to have an awesome time and relax.”
 Also note that in summer, the restaurant has a superb terrace!

 The menu at Bar Loïc has been considerably modified since it opened.
 Chef Liam Barron (ex-Joe Beef, Liverpool House, Chien Fumant and others) has created this and offers you small delights to enjoy with a drink.
 We found three small dishes (Goddess salad, toast with mushrooms, and one of the best tartares in Montreal) and a few main dishes (Black and Blue beef, sausage, cheeseburger, ravioli and Cornish game hen).
 The chocolate terrine dessert is to die for.
 The menu does change, but some dishes remain, such as the cheeseburger, which is now on our list of Montreal’s best burgers.
 The dishes are prepared with much thought which is why Loïc is one of the best bars in Montreal for dining.